-Net income increased by \$0.4 million or 14% in the first quarter of 2016 compared to the same period in 2015 primarily due to increase in net interest income, partially offset by a decrease in noninterest income and an increase in noninterest expense.
-The increase in net interest income was primarily due to higher volume resulting from the transfer of loans and deposits from the Retail Banking segment, and to higher earnings credits on the segment's deposit portfolio.
+Net income increased by \$0.2 million or 5% in the third quarter of 2016 and by \$1.6 million or 18% for the first nine months of 2016 compared to the same periods in 2015 primarily due an increase in net interest income, partially offset by a decrease in noninterest income and an increase in noninterest expense.
+The increase in net interest income was due to higher volume resulting from the transfer of certain loans and deposits from the Retail Banking segment and higher earnings credits on the segment's deposit portfolio.
 The decrease in noninterest income was primarily due to lower trust and asset management market values and lower fees related to the transition of various services provided to some institutional 401k plans.
-The increase in noninterest expense was primarily due to higher salaries and allocated expenses.
+The decrease in noninterest income in the first nine months of 2016 compared to the same period in 2015 was partially offset by a \$1.2 million service fee received from the sale of real estate in the second quarter of 2016.
+The increase in noninterest expense was primarily due to higher allocated expenses.